Orofacial pain

-Orofacial pain is a general term covering any pain which is felt in the mouth, jaws and the face.
+Orofacial pain (OFP) is a general term covering any pain which is felt in the mouth, jaws and the face.
 Orofacial pain is a common symptom, and there are many causes.

-Orofacial Pain (OFP) is the specialty of dentistry that encompasses the diagnosis, management and treatment of pain disorders of the jaw, mouth, face and associated regions.
+Orofacial pain is the specialty of dentistry that encompasses the diagnosis, management and treatment of pain disorders of the jaw, mouth, face and associated regions.
 These disorders as they relate to orofacial pain include but are not limited to temporomandibular muscle and joint (TMJ) disorders, jaw movement disorders, neuropathic and neurovascular pain disorders, headache, and sleep disorders.

 Classification

 International Classification of Diseases (ICD-11) is a new classification coming into effect as of January 1, 2022.
 It includes chronic secondary headaches and orofacial pain.
 The classification has been established by a close cooperation between International Association for the Study of Pain (IASP), World Health Organization (WHO) and the International Headache Society (IHS).

 There are 4 main classifications prior to ICD-11 which attempt to classify the causes of orofacial pain.